Search the best hotels in Darwin

-Despite being a long way from anywhere, Darwin is a cosmopolitan city, called home by people from around 50 different countries.
-This adds energy to the arts scene, and Darwin has some fantastic little museum and a surprisingly exuberant arts scene.
+- Despite being a long way from anywhere, Darwin is a cosmopolitan city, called home by people from around 50 different countries.
+This adds energy to the arts scene, and Darwin has some fantastic little museums and a surprisingly exuberant arts scene.

 Our pick of the best places to stay in Darwin offers great facilities and is the ideal base to explore the city from.

 - Skycity Darwin has its own beach, and both an infinity pool and a lagoon pool, so it definitely qualifies as a resort.
 Its luxurious rooms look out over either a calm bay or else the lush hotel gardens and there's a relaxed, tropical vibe in tune with the location.

 - If you'd prefer a self-catering option this holiday - don't hesitate to visit our online partner, Booking.com for a great selection of properties in the city centre and overlooking the water.